Monday, July 15, 2024

 Shannen Doherty and Triple-Negative Breast Cancer

-This was very sad news, not just because she was a famous actress, but because she had been so brave and public, fighting her cancer, for over a decade, including being put on the latest and newest protocols, as well as often the harshest on the body, for her particular type of difficult-to-treat breast cancer.
+This was very sad news, not just because she was a famous actress, but because she had been so brave and public about her fight with cancer for over a decade, including being put on the newest protocols, as well as the harshest on the body.

-So often, we hear of celebrity cancer deaths due to not doing the proper screening, waiting too long, but not so with Shannen - she did everything right and was right on the mark, being treated by the best, but unfortunately, she had the most difficult-to-treat breast cancer diagnosis that exists.
+So often, we hear of celebrity cancer deaths due to not doing the proper screening - waiting too long for screening or treatment - but not so with Shannen.
+Shannen did everything right and was being treated by the best.

-So essentially, whatever else her flaws/prior feuds with other actresses were, what Shannen did was bravely sign up to be a very public guinea pig for any new treatment that came down the pike for the type of breast cancer with the poorest prognosis, with the harshest, most grueling treatments - triple-negative breast cancer.
+Essentially, what Shannen did was bravely sign up to be a very public guinea pig for any new treatment that came down the pike for the type of breast cancer with the poorest prognosis and the harshest, most grueling treatments.

-Because at present - even with the new immunologics - much like pancreatic cancer, if it recurs - and it likely will - if triple-negative breast cancer doesn't get you the first time, it will the second or third time.
+Because at present, even with the new immunologic treatments, much like pancreatic cancer, if triple-negative breast cancer it recurs - and it likely will – if it didn’t get you the first time, it likely will the second or third time.

 So what is triple-negative breast cancer?